lonestarvirtual/skyOS/README.md

 ## Getting Started with Docker

-### Using a release
+### Container Images

+#### From repository

 This repository builds and releases a Docker image to our GitHub Docker repository.
-See `docker-compose.yml.example` for an example on how to pull the latest release and customize for your production environment.
+See [docker-compose.yml.example](docker-compose.yml.example) for an example on how to pull the latest release and customize for your production environment.

-### Building your own image
+#### Building your own image

 This repository comes equipped to be run within Docker.
-You will need `docker-compose` to build the image.
-An example ```docker-compose.yml``` is included.
+The easiest way to build your own image is using [docker-compose](https://docs.docker.com/compose/).

 Build the Docker image using: